st3uf0/HackSmartContract/README.md

 # HackSmartContract
 Smart contracts to practice your (WH) hacking skills.
+OK